 - We have given Our written approval to settling in this way and for this amount.

 If it is not possible to reach an agreement with Your client as above, We will still pay You the amount owed to You if We believe that by making this payment We can avoid a Claim covered under this Cover for a greater amount.”

 In plain English, if your client isn’t happy with the work you’ve delivered, refuses to pay your invoice and accompanies that refusal with a threat, the insurer will pay you the money owed to you if they believe it will avoid a claim for a greater amount.

-When I talk about cover under the professional indemnity policy for clients refusing to pay due to dissatisfaction, a lot of people say “My insurance doesn’t cover that!.
-It probably does, but it requires digging into the policy wording so most people don't know it’s there.
+When I talk about cover under the professional indemnity policy for clients refusing to pay due to dissatisfaction, a lot of people say “My insurance doesn’t cover unpaid invoices!.
+It might do, but all policy wordings are different so it might not appear under the mitigation costs clause.

 It’s important to highlight that the refusal to pay needs to be accompanied by a potential claim against you to trigger the mitigation costs clause.
 If a client isn't paying for other reasons, there might be some help under the legal expenses product.

 Back to the professional indemnity policy, here are situations the mitigation costs clause has been used by our customers.